petershin/liferay-learn/docs/dxp-cloud/latest/en/migrating-to-dxp-cloud/uploading-and-restoring-the-data-backup.md

 # Stage 3: Uploading and Restoring the Data Backup

-With your Liferay DXP database and document library in a compatible format, the next stage is to upload them together as a single backup to DXP Cloud and restore them to your chosen environment.
+With your Liferay DXP database and document library in a compatible format, the next stage is to upload them together as a single backup to Liferay Cloud and restore them to your chosen environment.

 ## Upload the Backup